vizv/scripts/docs/empty-bin.rst

 Note that if there are liquides in the container, they will empty onto the floor and become unusable.

-You may also select a stockpile to empty all containers within it, or you can run this script when your mouse is over a tile - that will empty all containers present on that tile.
+You may also select a stockpile to empty all containers within it.
+Alternatively, if there's a list of items on the ground, all of those items will be dumped.
+You can instead dump a specific item by opening it in the viewsheet.

+Lastly, you can dump a building's contained items by opening it in the viewsheet.

 Usage
 -----